 Taxpayer Bill of Rights

-Each and every taxpayer has a set of fundamental rights they should be aware of when dealing with the IRS.
-Explore your rights and our obligations to protect them.
+Every taxpayer has a set of fundamental rights.
+You should be aware of these rights when you interact with the Internal Revenue Service.

 Taxpayers have the right to pay only the amount of tax legally due, including interest and penalties, and to have the IRS apply all tax payments properly.